typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 The script above transforms `ENTRYPOINT` from `exec` form to `shell` form.
 The `shell` form is required to ensure the environment variables declared in the `dockerEntrypoint` argument is sourced from the shell within the Docker container.
 Refer to Docker [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) documentation for the difference between `exec` and `shell` form.

-The container image will be published to the the default Docker repository specified by SBT Native Packager.
+The container image will be published to the the default Docker repository specified by sbt native packager.
 To publish to a different repository, set the `dockerRepository` setting to the repository you wish to publish.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the image to be located at `mygroup/myapp`.
 To match the repository we need to set the `dockerRepository` to `mygroup`:

 ```
 dockerRepository := Some("mygroup")
 ```

-When the image is published, the version tag will be derived from the SBT project version.
+When the image is published, the version tag will be derived from the sbt project version.
 However it is possible to also publish both the `latest` tag and the version tag by enabling the `dockerUpdateLatest` setting.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the `latest` image tag to be present.
 To match this expectation we need to enable `dockerUpdateLatest` setting:

 ```
 dockerUpdateLatest := true